craftingcity/The-Known-World/Game Notes/Prenotes/Prenotes Feb 12 22.md

 - finishing [[War Beast]] :)
 - wrecking shop in the northwest

-Has Kakurak presented this as a great threat to the [[Guild of Adventurers]]
+Has Kakurak presented this as a great threat to the [[Guild of Adventurers]]?
-- yeah probably, but the paperwork for this stuff takes time, we can get an emergancy communicae approved in about a week (from when the deal was struck, the party went to investiga)
+- yeah probably, but the [[Emergency Communicae c.
+107AF|paperwork]] for this stuff takes time, we can get an emergancy communicae approved in about a week (from when the deal was struck, the party went to investigate the most recently hit town and got snatched)
+	- the

 Name Drops for middeep: